SA80: Features

 A US Marine operating the cocking handle of an L85A1, 2000.

 The family is built in a bullpup layout (the action is behind the trigger group), with a forward-mounted pistol grip.
 The main advantage of this type of arrangement is the overall compactness of the weapon, which can be achieved without compromising the barrel length, hence the overall length of the L85 rifle is shorter than a carbine, but the barrel length is that of an assault rifle.
 While left-handed conversion kits were trialled, the weapon as finally issued must be used exclusively right-handed since the ejection port and cocking handle (which reciprocates during firing) are on the right side of the receiver, making aimed fire from the left shoulder difficult.
 This can also give rise to a tactical disadvantage when firing around the left side of cover, where the shooter must expose the majority of their body.
-However left shoulder firing can be achieved by tilting the right hand side of the rifle downwards, reducing the impediments of the cocking handle and the ejection port; the MOD also maintains that left-handed soldiers are capable of accurately firing the weapon from the right shoulder.
+However, left shoulder firing can be achieved by tilting the right side of the rifle downwards, reducing the impediments of the cocking handle and the ejection port; the MOD also maintains that left-handed soldiers are capable of accurately firing the weapon from the right shoulder.

 The SA80 family is hammer-fired and has a trigger mechanism with a fire-control selector that enables semi-automatic/repetition and fully automatic fire (the fire selector lever is located at the left side of the receiver, just aft of the magazine).
 A cross bolt type safety prevents accidental firing and is located above the trigger; the "safe" setting blocks the movement of the trigger.
 The magazine release button is placed above the magazine housing, on the left side of the receiver.
 When the last cartridge is fired from the magazine, the bolt and bolt carrier assembly lock to the rear.
 To release the bolt, the user has to press a black button on the left side of the rifle, near the fire selector.

-The SA80 barrel features a flash eliminator which serves as a mounting base for attaching a blank firing attachment; it also allows for the use of rifle grenades or a bayonet with the rifle variant.
+The SA80 barrel features a flash eliminator, which serves as a mounting base for attaching a blank firing attachment; it also allows for the use of rifle grenades or a bayonet with the rifle variant.

 The weapon's receiver is made from stamped sheet steel, reinforced with welded and riveted machined steel inserts.
-Synthetic materials such as nylon were used to fabricate the furniture and the safety plunger.
+Synthetic materials, such as nylon, were used to fabricate the furniture and the safety plunger.